Fabreeko/fabreeko.github.io/README.md

 This repo contains the code that builds the docs site.
 It is designed to be built by, and hosted at GitHub Pages.

-**Do you belong here?** You would only view this repository if you plan on changing the overall setup and/or admin configurations.
+## **Do you belong here?**

+You would only view this repository if you plan on changing the overall setup and/or admin configurations.

-Content creators should visit and log into the admin site instead at:
+Otherwise, content creators should visit and log into the admin site instead at:

 https://docs.fabreeko.com/admin

-## Overview
+## Basic Overview

 The docs website uses the following technologies: